 The Fitzsimmons Law Firm PLLC has a longstanding reputation for its litigation and appellate practice.
-Over the years, the firm has represented numerous individuals and businesses in the state and federal courts, and has won over half a billion in verdicts and settlements, with 125 individual cases securing over $1 million dollars alone.
+Over the years, the firm has represented numerous individuals and businesses in the state and federal courts, and has won over a Billion Dollars in verdicts and settlements with 190 individual cases.

 Several of the firm's cases have received national attention, including Jani (Estate of Mike Webster) v.
 NFL Bell/Rozelle Pension Fund (4th Cir.
 2006).
 In this case, the firm represented Hall of Fame Pittsburgh Steeler, Mike Webster against the NFL – the only reported disability lawsuit won against the NFL to date and the first case to successfully prove and recognize that football-related activities can cause Chronic Traumatic Encephalopathy

 In another noteworthy case, the firm represented West Virginia University in a successful lawsuit against its former football coach, Rich Rodriguez, who left the school to coach at the University of Michigan.
-Rodriguez settled and agreed to pay the full liquidated damage provision outlined in his employment contract.
+Rodriguez settled and agreed to pay the full liquidated damage provision of Four Million Dollars outlined in his employment contract.